📣

 Troubleshooting

-I cannot connect to a TiDB cluster via a private endpoint after enabling private DNS.
+I cannot connect to a TiDB Cloud Starter or Essential instance via a private endpoint after enabling private DNS.
 Why?

 You might need to properly set the security group for your VPC endpoint in the AWS Management Console.
 Go to VPC > Endpoints.
 Right-click your VPC endpoint and select the proper Manage security groups.
 A proper security group within your VPC that allows inbound access from your EC2 instances on Port 4000 or a customer-defined port.